MatthisVanHoecke2/bachelor-proof-of-concept/machine-learning-api/README.md

 Before starting the API, we need to install all the required packages.
 To do this, first we need to install Python.<br>
 Navigate to [Python](https://www.python.org/downloads/) and click download, then run the installer and wait for it to finish.

-Once Python has been installed, make sure you run the following command from this directory:
+Once Python has been installed, make sure you run the following command from the same directory as this document:

     pip install -r requirements.txt